Chri692u/fn-shell/README.md

 The internal shell commands start with ':' and all other input will be parsed as the scripting language (*note:* the scripting language is only a parser for the moment).

 ## The Scripting Language
-*temporary note:* This will change when the type system is added.
 This is a simple ML-dialect with variables, lambda abstraction and application, letin bindings, fixpoint operator, binary operator.
 At the top level a program is defined as a list of declarations and finally an expression.
 For examples, look in script-examples.
+Right now it is only a parser and type system (syntax directed HM inference).

 # Current new ideas